o3de/o3de.org/content/docs/userguide/get-input-number-node.md

+description: ' Use the Get Input Number node in the &ALYlong; &script-canvas; editor to return the value of a procedural material input parameter as a number. '
+slug: get-input-number-node
+title: Get Input Number
+---
 # Get Input Number<a name="get-input-number-node"></a>

 Returns the value of an input parameter as a number\.
 Use this node with the `Float1` and `Integer1` substance data types\.